 In contrast, if you’re less concerned about maintaining GPA—say, if you’ve gotten mostly Bs already and a C won’t make much of an impact—or if getting a W plays into a negative narrative, then taking the lower grade is probably your better bet.
 This is true if you already have at least two Ws or if the W comes later in your college years and could be seen as potential evidence of a pattern of giving up or a downward trend.

-Nobody can answer this question for you, but in the vast majority of cases, one W is fine and three Ws is likely to raise red flags.
+Nobody can answer this question for you, but in the vast majority of cases, one W is fine and three Ws are likely to raise red flags.
 This doesn’t mean you should give up hope, though.
 Rather, if you’re teetering on the edge of your third W or have three already, we recommend talking to an advisor or other expert to get input on your specific situation.